IS561/EmploymentClassification/Final-Revised-Version---Entity-Classes-and-Relationships.md

 **7. Student**

-Description:
+Class description

-An individual who is taking classes and progressing towards a degree at the university.
+* An individual who is taking classes and progressing towards a degree at the university.

 Attributes

 * Name
 * Age
+* University name

 **8. Cooperative & Intern program**

-Description:
+Class description

-An on job training program that must be fulfilled for successful completion of certain degrees.
+* An on-job training program that must be fulfilled for successful completion of certain degrees.

+Attributes

-Attributes: Program Name
+* Program Name

 **9. Policy**